rabidmonkee/full-stack-training/resumeviewer/README.md

-Resume Builder by Brad Traversy on StackSkills.com (Eduonics).
+Resume Viewer by Brad Traversy on StackSkills.com (Eduonics).

-Site using ReactJS and a theme from http://www.styleshout.com/free-templates/ceevee/
+Site using ReactJS, JSON, and a theme from http://www.styleshout.com/free-templates/ceevee/